 Alternatively, you can choose to send the money directly to a checking or savings account, or contribute it to an IRA, health savings account or education account.
 If you plan to split the funds between accounts, you will need to complete a Form 8888.

 Don't let tax preparation leave you feeling overwhelmed.
 Enjoy less stress and a smoother process by preparing everything you need for filing this tax season.
-To learn more about how we can help you this tax season, contact our office.
-David DeMore, CFP®, MSFS, EA is a tax and wealth advisor serving clients in the Greater Milwaukee area.
+If you’d like to learn more about how we can help you, contact our office.
+David DeMore, CFP®, MSFS, EA is a tax and wealth advisor serving clients in Brookfield, Mequon, Elm Grove, and Milwaukee.

 This content is developed from sources believed to be providing accurate information, and provided by Twenty Over Ten.
 It may not be used for the purpose of avoiding any federal tax penalties.
 Please consult legal or tax professionals for specific information regarding your individual situation.
 The opinions expressed and material provided are for general information, and should not be considered a solicitation for the purchase or sale of any security.